Rishabh672003/Wallpapers/README.md

 # Wallpapers
-this contains all the wallpaper i found and liked
+this contains all the wallpaper I found and liked